 Tubers, such as potatoes, are thickened underground stems.
 They have no basal plate.
 The eyes of the potato are the growing tips from which stems will emerge.
 Some tubers are fleshy root tissues, looking like fat fingers, such as those found in dahlias and anemones.
 Daylilies also grow from tubers but they are long and slender.
 The stem emerges from the crown, where the roots join together.

-Finally, there is something called an enlarged hypocotyl.
+Finally, there is something they call an enlarged hypocotyl.
 The hypocotyl is the stem of a seedling.
 In a handful of plants, this stem is enlarged to a fleshy underground storage vessel.
 Tuberous begonias and cyclamen are examples of this.

-Luckily for gardeners, all the geophytes are treated in a fairly similar manner.
+Luckily for gardeners, all the geophytes are fairly similar in manner.
 Those that are not hardy, such as glads, begonias and dahlias, are planted in the spring and have to be lifted in the fall and stored indoors to be replanted in the spring.

-Hardy bulbs and corms, including tulips, daffodils and alliums, are planted in the fall.
-Hardy rhizomes and tubers are best planted in the spring and left in the ground year
+Hardy bulbs and corms, including tulips, daffodils and alliums, are fall plants.
+Meanwhile, it is best to plant hardy rhizomes and tubers in the spring and left in the ground year